rifkyputra/sshii/README.md

 ```

 If `sshii` is a script that requires additional setup (config files, environment variables, etc.), consult any project-specific docs or check the script header/comments.

+## Running inside vs outside a Git repository

+The `sshii` script can be used both from inside a Git repository and from any other directory.
+Behavior differs slightly:

+### Inside a Git repository:

+The script will allow you to select an SSH private key or an SSH config Host and will set the repository-local Git configuration `core.sshCommand` to use the selected key (so Git operations from that repo will use the chosen key).

+The `--unset` option will unset `core.sshCommand` for the repo.

+### Outside a Git repository:

+The script will still list SSH keys and allow selection, and will perform agent-related actions (like clearing identities) as requested.

+The script will not attempt to modify any Git configuration. `--unset` will print a message explaining it cannot unset `core.sshCommand` because you are not in a repository.

+This makes `sshii` safe to run for inspecting keys or editing your `~/.ssh/config` even when you're not working inside a Git project.

 ## Development